rmccaffr/Server-Distributed-Lab-2/README.md

 There are no dependencies.
 compile.sh is empty.

-Run start.sh folowed by port number to run service
+Run start.sh followed by port number to run service

 e.g bash start.sh 8000